StephanLunghi/Monte-Carlo-Method/README.md

 3. It does not, we're utilizing random numbers.
 4. 10000000 took a little bit, it's margin of error was 0.00030585358979307.
 So close!
 5. Gambling

+# What I learned

+How arrays work really clicked during this exercise.
+I was debugging constantly to make it work!